 On the subject of apprentices, you can also score bargains on facials, waxing, manicures and massages at beauty colleges.
 I'm not game enough to put my sensitive skin on the line, but I do get a $30 one-hour remedial massage at one such clinic in Sydney.

 When it comes to professional beauty, a make-up artist can charge a hundred dollars for the full treatment.
 But head to your closest department or beauty store and you may just find they're happy to demonstrate their products for free.
+You might find a product you like more than your usual, and you get to see how the pros do it.
 I visit a Napoleon Perdis boutique and walk out with a complete make-over, and my wallet none the lighter.

 And speaking of beauty, I realise I'm about to run out of mascara halfway through the week.
 Luckily, I head to my go-to online beauty store, Strawberrynet, and snatch up a Clinique High Impact tube for just over $26 – a pretty good deal, as they retail in Australia for $38.